top of page

 Removing Carbon from the Atmosphere

-It should be noted that carbon capture and storage, in which carbon is captured from fossil fuel emissions, does not contribute towards carbon removals since it merely avoids the emission of carbon dioxide and does not remove any carbon that is already in the atmosphere.
+It should be noted that carbon sinks, which sequester carbon emissions from fossil fuel use, do not contribute to carbon reductions because they only avoid the emission of additional CO2 and do not actively remove carbon that is already in the atmosphere.

 Whether it’s technological or biogenic, the removal of carbon dioxide from the atmosphere will make a significant step in the direction of becoming net-zero.
-In the long run, with the development of new technologies, all economic sectors could become emissions-free and the world could become carbon negative, meaning it would absorb more carbon than it produces.
+In the long run, with the development of new technologies, all economic sectors could become emissions-free and the world could even reach a state in which there are negative emissions and in which more carbon is removed than is produced.

 Whilst decarbonization and carbon removals are the priority for reaching Net Zero, it will still take a while to reach a net zero state.
 Those industries that are limited in existing and feasible technology to rapidly decarbonize are expected to set their net-zero goals for a later date than those which already have the means to significantly reduce their emissions.
-During the decarbonization process, whether long or short, it is important to continue to push global emissions down.
-Alongside the physical removal of carbon through biogenic and technical removals, carbon offsets can also be used.
+In addition to reducing avoidable emissions, supporting the binding and storage of atmospheric carbon with nature-based or technical carbon removal projects can also make an important transitional contribution to global climate action.

-Carbon offsets complement carbon removals and decarbonization in the transition to a net-zero state.
-Even after a net zero state has been reached, carbon offsets can still be an asset to a sustainability strategy.
-This is because most offset projects also generate co-benefits, which go beyond simply reducing carbon emissions.
+Actively removing carbon from the atmosphere and taking measures to decarbonize in combination with supporting climate projects with carbon credits can accompany the transition to a net-zero state.
+Even after a net zero state has been achieved, supporting climate action with carbon credits can still be an asset to one's sustainability strategy.
+This is thanks to the many additional benefits that these climate projects bring to local communities and the environment that go beyond carbon remission reductions.

 These can include improved health, increased availability of renewable energy, or provision of new employment opportunities and are often measured using the United Nations 17 Sustainable Development Goals.

-Beyond this, continuing to invest in carbon offsets even after reaching a net-zero state allows companies or associations to reach a net-negative state, in which they remove more emissions than they produce.
-This then has a positive impact on the global climate and is commonly known as ‘carbon positive’.
+Not only that, but when companies continue to invest in climate projects even after reaching a net-zero state, they can then reach a net-negative state, in which they remove more emissions than they produce.

 Setting a Net Zero Target